haiwen/seafile-admin-docs/manual/config/ccnet-conf.md

 # This is outside URL for Seahub(Seafile Web).
 # The domain part (i.e., www.example.com) will be used in generating share links and download/upload file via web.
 # Note: Outside URL means "if you use Nginx, it should be the Nginx's address"
+# Note: SERVICE_URL is moved to seahub_settings.py since 9.0.0
 SERVICE_URL=http://www.example.com:8000
 ```